araobp/stm32-mcu/Android/FTDI/README.md

 --------+
 ```

+## UART-USB converter

+I always use [this tiny converter](http://akizukidenshi.com/catalog/g/gM-08461/) from Akizuki Denshi in Akihabara, Tokyo.

 ## FTDI driver for Android

 I already developed such a driver for Android with this library: [D2XX driver](https://www.ftdichip.com/Android.htm)